Last Updated on

 1. Hear the Story of the US National Anthem

 Most importantly, Baltimore is the place to learn about the US national anthem.
 The words to the “The Star-Spangled Banner” were written by Francis Scott Key when he was on a British-occupied ship just within sight of Fort McHenry during the Battle of Baltimore in the War of 1812.
 One morning after a night of fighting, Francis Scott Key looked through the haze to see the American flag still flying.
 The large flag with 15 stars and 15 stripes was visible all the way out in the river.
 Thus, he penned the poem that later became the national anthem.
 The huge 30 foot by 42-foot flag, made by Baltimore’s premier flag-maker Mary Pickersgill, was designed so that the British would have no difficulty seeing it from a distance.

 As amazing as Fort McHenry is, one of the most remarkable stories in Baltimore is told at the small row house of Mary Pickersgill.
 At the Star-Spangled Banner Flag House, families hear the story of a successful 19th Century business woman living with her mother and daughter.
 It is fortunate that 200 years later we can still see their house and hear about their contribution to American history.

 Seasonal Things to Do in Baltimore – Light City Baltimore

-Should you happen to be in Baltimore during Light City Baltimore, be sure to check out Light City, one of the city’s great family-friendly festivals.
-This one runs just over a week and consists oflight displays and interactive artwork.
-There’s music and food and drink to enjoy, and families can walk around and see the displays free of charge.
+Should you happen to be in the city during Light City Baltimore, be sure to check out Light City, one of the city’s great family-friendly festivals.
+The festival runs just over a week and consists of light displays and interactive artwork.
+There is music and food and drink to enjoy.
+Families can walk around and see the displays free of charge.
 Since it spans so many days, you can go back to sculptures you really liked, or check out new ones that intrigue you.
 One year, there were lit up see-saws that people could actually ride on!